The-Balance-FFXIV/balance-static/content/jobs/melee/reaper/advanced-guide.md

 Sequence:

-* Arcane Circle should have 6s or less left on its CD
+* Arcane Circle should have 6s or less left on its CD.
-* * This should be 4s if you opened with a first oGCD Arcane Circle and this is your first double shroud window.
+  * This should be 4s if you opened with a first oGCD Arcane Circle and this is your first double shroud window.
 * Potion the GCD before you enshroud
 * Any Combo GCD > Enshroud
 * Void Reaping